patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 Let's consider the rotational states first.
 We can start by describing the shape as a revolution around some central point, with Cylindrical Symmetry, and two extreme cases as shown below, following the prolate and oblate structures we saw previously when considering the electric quadrupole moment of nuclei.

 If we modify our model to remove the requirement that nuclei are spherical, what we find in the full derivation of the Schrödinger's Equation is that wave functions based on nuclei occupying physical spaces based on Laplace spherical harmonics are also valid solutions.
-Since a linear combination of any two equations that satisfy Schrödinger's Equation are also valid solutions, we could consider particle wavefunctions that are arbitrary combinations of spherical harmonics.
+Since a linear combination of any two equations that satisfy Schrödinger's Equation are also valid solutions, we could consider particle wave functions that are arbitrary combinations of spherical harmonics.
 However, what we actually find is that when considering the possible discrete energy levels of the nucleus, different harmonics correspond to different states.
 Laplace Spherical Harmonics are described in general form as $Y_{l,m}$ and are shown in their base form in the image below.
 You'll see that $Y_{0}^{0}$ corresponds to our simple case of a plain sphere.

 ![Alt text](image-46.png)